Oscarbk/Android-News/README.md

   <img src="./Screenshots/MapsActivity_Launch.png" width="200" />
   <img src="./Screenshots/MapsActivity_ClickedOn_Texas.png" width="200" />
 </p>
 <p align="middle">Search by location launches a world map where a user can tap anywhere on the world to get news from a specified region.
 User can then swipe left to scroll through all fetched articles for their selected region.
-The news articles fetched is also based on the device's default language setting.
-E.g. Clicking on Barcelona, Spain will yield English articles for English users and Spanish articles for Spanish users</>
+News articles fetched will always default to English results</>

 ----